, Biozentrum & Friedrich Miescher Institute for Biomedical Research, Switzerland

 Social Media: The designated hashtag for this meeting is #cshlneurocon.
 Note that you must obtain permission from an individual presenter before live-tweeting or discussing his/her talk, poster, or research results on social media.
 Click the Policies tab above to see our full Confidentiality & Reporting Policy.

-This conference may be supported in part by funds provided by the National Institute of Neurological Disorders and Stroke of the National Institutes of Health
+This conference is supported in part by funds provided by the National Institute of Neurological Disorders and Stroke and the National Eye Institute of the National Institutes of Health

 Academic/Media Private Room/Shared Bath Package: $1,555